-A statement against the following (1,000 word limit):
+A statement against the following:

-d.
+- a.
 Expand on the technical design and research methodology of the Project to achieve the Project outcomes.

-- e.
-Detail the proposed Project outcomes (i.e. What will the Project achieve and what impact will it have?). - f.
-Detail the proposed Project outputs (tangible deliverables e.g. record-efficiency cell design, commercialisation plan, data, public reports etc.).
+(500 words) - b.
+Detail the proposed Project outcomes (i.e. What will the Project aim to achieve).
+(300 words) - c.
+Detail the proposed Project outputs in terms of tangible deliverables.
+(200 words)